 We need to keep in mind that students have experienced different routines, expectations, and connections while learning remotely.
 Some of what students have experienced may easily and gleefully be abandoned in favor of what they recall from past face-to-face learning experiences.
 However, there likely are aspects of learning in the past several months that students want to bring back with them to the classroom.
 For example, most students have learned how to more fully integrate technology in the process of learning and may be reluctant to return to an instructional context that is less reliant on and integrative of technology.
 They also have learned skills and strategies for learning independently and accessing remote resources that can enhance learning back in the classroom.
 Now is a good time to survey students, hold focus groups, or interview students about their learning expectations and preferences as they transition back.
 Students will be happier and the shift will be smoother if the perspectives and preferences of students are considered and reflected in their experiences as they return.

 Similarly, our expectations for student behavior had to be modified to reflect the context and variables present in remote learning.
-The return to in-person learning will mean that some of the flexibility students experienced might be lessened, but we need to be cautious to avoid tightening behavior expectations just because we can.
+The return to in-person learning means that some of the flexibility students experienced might be lessened, but we need to be cautious to avoid tightening behavior expectations just because we can.
 Now is a good time to reflect on the behavior expectations that will best support learning.
 We need to draw on what we learned about motivation and engagement driven by learning interest and commitment, rather than rely on forced compliance through threats and consequences.
 The fact is that ownership for and commitment to learning grows when students have more choices in their learning and greater voice about how they will learn.

 We also need to be alert to signs of emotional, psychological, and even physical trauma as students return.
 The past months have been stressful for all of us, but for some students the stress was compounded by family disruption, strife, and abuse.
 It was difficult in remote learning contexts to always pick up on signs of abuse and neglect and signals of emotional and psychological problems.
 For students whose remote learning experiences were colored by trauma, the transition may represent a welcome change, or it may represent more stress and lead to acting out and other troubling behaviors.
 We need to be ready to step in and provide support and connect them with any resources they may need to find their way forward to safety, good health, and success.
 In fact, this is a good time to review with colleagues the array of available resources and processes for accessing services.